 Optional tools include lamp stands for external lighting, as well as lens shades to control the light.
 Don’t forget the accessories to complement your food, like bowls, napkins, silverware, and flowers.

 2. Camera Settings

 Take note of your aperture, which controls how much light will hit your sensor.
-A low aperture setting will let in more light, generally resulting in brighter photographs.
+A low aperture setting will let in more light, resulting in brighter photographs.
 Its partner, shutter speed, controls how long the shutter is open.
-You usually adjust both these settings in conjunction to compensate for changes in one setting with the other.
+You usually adjust both these settings to compensate for changes in one setting with the other.

 The third important setting is ISO, which controls your camera’s sensitivity to light.
 A higher ISO is used in darker scenes, but will result in a grainier photograph.